cs3org/eos-reva-plugin/CONTRIBUTING.md

 We enforce the Go style guide.
 You can run `make lint` to fix formatting and discover issues related with code style.

-Every time you create a pull request, we'll run differents tests on Travis.
-We won't merge any code that doesn't pass the tests.
-If you need help to make the test pass don't hesitate to call for help!
-Having a PR with failing tests is nothing to be ashamed of, in the other hand, that happens regularly for all of us.

 Git Commits
 -----------